High-Risk Car Insurance OR

 What to Do if You Get Denied Coverage in Oregon

-Car insurance is part of a voluntary market, so companies may deny coverage if they consider you too risky to insure.
-If that happens, you can still get coverage through the Automobile Insurance Plan Service Office (AIPSO).
+Car insurance operates as a voluntary market, which means companies can refuse to cover you if they view you as too risky.
+When that happens, you can still get coverage through the Automobile Insurance Plan Service Office (AIPSO).

 Below, we've provided contact information if you want to start the process.